 What We Expect

 Yup, this one’s on our list, too.
 Students come to us wanting to learn and try new things.
 We are practicing the skills of protecting ourselves and others.
 That means we expect everyone, including you, to look out for the safety and well-being of each other.

 Push Your Limits:

 You will never achieve anything new by staying in your already established patterns and comfort zones.
 Push your body to become stronger, faster, and more flexible.
 Also, push your emotional boundaries during training.
-Taking turns with your training partners, you will simulate the predatory mindset of a ruthless attacker, an ambushed victim protecting your family, ego-driven social dominance, and pride-swallowing backing out of conflict: You will experience every edge of the emotional spectrum if you allow yourself to grow through this aspect of the training.
+Taking turns with your training partners, you will simulate the predatory mindset of a ruthless attacker, an ambushed victim protecting your family, ego-driven social dominance, and pride-swallowing backing-out of conflict: You will experience every edge of the emotional spectrum if you allow yourself to grow through this most valuable aspect of the training.